pablofernandezbonnett/currency-lang-translator/README.md

 - **Compact Display Mode**: Minimize visual impact of conversions
 - **Show Original Text**: Keep original text visible alongside translations

+## 🔒 Privacy & Data

+- **Consent required:** Translations are performed using external services (e.g., Lingva).
+The extension will only send page text to these services if you explicitly enable "Allow sending text to external translation APIs" in the popup settings.
+- **What is sent:** Only the text selected for translation (trimmed and sanitized) and the target language are sent to the translation API.
+No browsing history, cookies, or site credentials are transmitted.
+- **Local processing options:** If you revoke consent, the extension will skip sending text to external APIs and will keep the original text visible.
+Cached translations are stored locally in `chrome.storage.local`.
+- **Policy:** If you plan to publish this extension, include a full privacy policy URL in `manifest.json` and on your project site describing data handling in detail.

 ## 🎯 Usage

 ### Automatic Processing